 - Doing your own work.
 (Partner work is ok, BUT If you don’t understand it yourself, it doesn’t belong to you.)

-- Check the blog for updated and/or current homework assignments
+- Check your grade’s google calendar and blog for updated and/or current homework assignments

 - Keeping track of homework deadlines and due dates